Independent coordination for medical treatment in Thailand

 How Long to Stay in Thailand

 Plan for 10 to 14 days.
-This covers pre-operative consultations and imaging, surgery, two to four nights in hospital, recovery at your accommodation, and at least one follow-up appointment before your surgeon clears you to fly home.
+This covers pre-operative consultations and imaging, surgery, two to three nights in hospital, recovery at your accommodation, and at least one follow-up appointment before your surgeon clears you to fly home.

 What's Included in a Medical Trip